KhurtSC/Labs/Phishing-Analysis/01/README.md

 ### Phase 1: Email Triage

-Starting from the SOC alert, I pulled the primary details of the email: the SMTP/source IP `103[.]80[.]134[.]63`, the sender `free@coffeeshooop.com`, the recipient `Felix@letsdefend.io`, and the subject line "Free Coffee Voucher."
+Starting from the SOC alert, I pulled the primary details of the email: the SMTP/source IP `103[.]80[.]134[.]63`, the sender `free@coffeeshooop[.]com`, the recipient `Felix@letsdefend.io`, and the subject line "Free Coffee Voucher."

 Opening the email content showed a "Free Coffee" promotion with a "Redeem Now" button and a line reading "Hurry, this offer expires soon!" at the bottom, a classic urgency tactic to pressure the recipient into clicking without thinking.
 The email also carried a password-protected attachment, `free-coffee.zip`.

 ![email_content.png](email_content.png)

 Before touching the attachment, I checked the artifacts I already had.
-The source IP `103.80.134.63` came back with a bad reputation on both Talos Intelligence and WHOIS.
-The sender domain `coffeeshooop.com` didn't return any hits on reputation tools, likely because it's a domain created specifically for this lab, but combined with the urgency and free-gift premise, the email was already behaving like a phishing lure.
+The source IP `103[.]80[.]134[.]63` came back with a bad reputation on both Talos Intelligence and WHOIS.
+The sender domain `coffeeshooop[.]com` didn't return any hits on reputation tools, likely because it's a domain created specifically for this lab, but combined with the urgency and free-gift premise, the email was already behaving like a phishing lure.

 ### Phase 2: Attachment Analysis